ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R7.9** An RPP response that includes unique object identifiers, MAY also include URL references for these objects.

-**R7.10** Versions used by the RPP protocol and used extensions MUST be discoverable by the client.
+**R7.10** Versions used by the RPP and used extensions MUST be discoverable by the client.

 # EPP compatibility